Self-replication: Mechanical self-replication

 On a nano scale, assemblers might also be designed to self-replicate under their own power.
 This, in turn, has given rise to the "grey goo" version of Armageddon, as featured in the science fiction novels Bloom and Prey.

 The Foresight Institute has published guidelines for researchers in mechanical self-replication.
 The guidelines recommend that researchers use several specific techniques for preventing mechanical replicators from getting out of control, such as using a broadcast architecture.

-For a detailed article on mechanical reproduction as it relates to the industrial age see mass production.

 Fields

 Research has occurred in the following areas: